 Psst: In the past, we’ve asked readers how you’d spend a fantasy day by yourself and whether you prefer morning vs. evening “me time”.
-At Corporette, we’ve talked about dealing with overwhelm, the best ways to relax after a stressful day, how to stop overthinking and worrying about the future, personal problems that affect your job performance, how to turn off work mode, and even how to nap at work, and we’ve had a couple of posts on professional women and drinking.
+At Corporette, we’ve talked about dealing with overwhelm, the best ways to relax after a stressful day, and even how to nap at work, and we’ve had a couple of posts on professional women and drinking.
 (2019 Update: Check out our latest discussion of why every working mom needs a few girls’ nights out!)

-Sometimes self-care is straightforward — but not always (its origin and evolution, for one), so I thought it might spark some discussion to point out a couple of problematic aspects of it:
+Sometimes self-care is straightforward — but not always (see its origin and evolution, for one), so I thought it might spark some discussion to point out a couple of problematic aspects of it:

 The underlying message is clear: If you’re struggling as a mom, you’re just not self-caring hard enough.
 Or, if you had only practiced self-care, then you wouldn’t be struggling.
 (Stop Telling Me To Try Harder at Self-Care, Maylin Tu)